benresonance-star/Task-Checker/specification.md

   - Outlines: Standardized to a consistent dark grey (`dark:border-gray-800`) across project info, checklists, and consultant cards.
 - **Typography**: Uses a modern **System Font Stack** (-apple-system, Segoe UI, Roboto) for a native app feel on all platforms.
 - **Visual Connectors**: Precision-engineered **1px** vertical and horizontal link lines ensuring zero visual gaps and a refined hierarchy. **All primary action icons are aligned along a single vertical axis from the top-level title down to the smallest subsection, maintained via precision-calibrated horizontal padding.**
-- **Input Stability**: Hierarchical titles (Templates, Sections, Subsections, and Tasks) utilize **local state synchronization** to prevent cursor jumping during collaborative editing, ensuring a fluid typing experience while maintaining real-time cloud persistence.
+- **Input Stability**: Hierarchical titles (Templates, Sections, Subsections, and Tasks) utilize **local state synchronization** to prevent cursor jumping during collaborative editing, ensuring a fluid typing experience while maintaining real-time cloud persistence. **The rich-text editor (NoteEditor) features advanced content normalization to ignore minor structural variations and uses stable callback references to prevent infinite render loops during store synchronization.**
+- **Robust Task Resolution**: The Task Info window employs a multi-tier search strategy, prioritizing the currently viewed Master or Instance before falling back to a global workspace scan.
+This ensures high reliability across complex navigation paths and mode switches.
 - **Performance "Red Lines"**:
   - **60fps Scrolling**: To maintain fluid performance with 100+ tasks, all complex derived data must be wrapped in `useMemo`.
   - **Re-render Optimization**: Components like `TaskItem` and `TaskInfoModal` must minimize internal state changes.
 High-frequency updates (like the 1s timer tick) are isolated into specialized leaf components to prevent global re-render cycles of heavy parent containers.